abhigyanpatwari/GitNexus

 | OpenCode | Yes | Yes | — | MCP + Skills |

-Claude Code gets the deepest integration: MCP tools + agent skills + PreToolUse hooks that automatically enrich grep/glob/bash calls with knowledge graph context.
+Claude Code gets the deepest integration: MCP tools + agent skills + PreToolUse hooks that enrich searches with graph context + PostToolUse hooks that detect a stale index after commits and prompt the agent to reindex.

 Community Integrations